damienlangg/SimpleMovieCatalog/README.md

   Only movies whose all genres are selected are matched.
 In other words, movie that contains an unselected genre is not shown.
 Example:
-- Only "Comdey" is selected: all movies that contain comedy are shown.
+- Only "Comedy" is selected: all movies that contain comedy are shown.
 - Everything but "Comedy" selected: all movies except those that contain comedy are shown.